-374. The Central Bank will assess the seriousness of the prescribed contravention by looking at what happened, how and with what impact.
+353. The Central Bank will assess the severity of the contravention by looking at what happened, how and with what impact.
 In doing so, the Central Bank commonly considers factors including but not limited to those set out in Table 2 below.